LMT Stock Analysis

 Lockheed Martin is the world's largest defense contractor by revenue, producing F-35 stealth fighters (the most expensive weapons program in U.S. history), missiles (Javelin, HIMARS, PAC-3), space systems, and C4ISR (command, control, communications, intelligence, surveillance, and reconnaissance) systems.
 Approximately 70% of revenue comes from the U.S. government, with growing international sales driven by NATO allies' defense spending increases following Russia's invasion of Ukraine.

-Why Traders Watch LMT
+Why Do Traders Watch LMT?

-LMT is the premier defense sector trade — low volatility (ATR 1.5-2%), consistent earnings execution, and a massive multi-year backlog ($150B+) provide excellent revenue visibility.
+LMT is the premier defense sector trade.
+Low volatility (ATR 1.5-2%), consistent earnings execution, and a massive multi-year backlog ($150B+) provide excellent revenue visibility.
 Geopolitical escalation events (Russia-Ukraine, Taiwan tensions, Middle East conflicts) drive immediate defense spending expectations higher and boost LMT 3-5% in single sessions.
 The company is also a reliable dividend grower, attracting income investors who create support at oversold levels.

 Lockheed's F-35 program generates $10B+ per year and is LMT's most important revenue line.
-Annual F-35 delivery targets (typically 130-160 jets per year) and any deviations — ahead or behind schedule — drive the most significant quarterly earnings surprises.
+Annual F-35 delivery targets (typically 130-160 jets per year) and any deviations.
+Ahead or behind schedule.
+Drive the most significant quarterly earnings surprises.
 Supply chain constraints on F-35 components (particularly ALIS software) are the primary delivery risk.

 LMT's RSI is among the most stable of any large-cap industrial stock due to its highly predictable government contract revenue.
-RSI dips to 42-48 during peace-dividend selloffs (when markets price in reduced defense spending) have been reliable entries — geopolitical realities consistently reassert the need for U.S. defense investment within 1-2 quarters.
+RSI dips to 42-48 during peace-dividend selloffs (when markets price in reduced defense spending) have been reliable entries.
+Geopolitical realities consistently reassert the need for U.S. defense investment within 1-2 quarters.

-International defense spending increases — driven by European NATO commitments, Middle East rearmament, and Indo-Pacific security concerns — are structural multi-year tailwinds for LMT.
+International defense spending increases.
+Driven by European NATO commitments, Middle East rearmament, and Indo-Pacific security concerns.
+Are structural multi-year tailwinds for LMT.
 Each new country announcing F-35 procurement or HIMARS orders drives incremental backlog growth.
 Monitor NATO defense ministerial meetings for spending commitment announcements.

-LMT's $150B+ backlog provides 3+ years of revenue visibility — extraordinary for an industrial company.
+LMT's $150B+ backlog provides 3+ years of revenue visibility.
+Extraordinary for an industrial company.
 When quarterly backlog grows above $155B while book-to-bill ratio exceeds 1.1×, it signals the next 2-3 years of revenue will exceed current analyst estimates.
 This backlog visibility is what justifies LMT's premium valuation vs. cyclical industrials.

-LMT Key Stats for Traders
+📋 LMT Key Stats for Traders

 APEX combines RSI, MACD, Fibonacci, Volume, and 4 more signals into one composite score in under 30 seconds.